MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ne-webservices-__unnamed_enum_11.md

+### -field WS_CHARSET_AUTO

+Specifies that the charset of a document should be determined automatically by inspecting
+          the BOM (Byte Order Marks) of the document and the xml declaration if present.

+### -field WS_CHARSET_UTF8

+Specifies that the charset of a document is UTF-8.

+### -field WS_CHARSET_UTF16LE

+Specifies that the charset of a document is UTF-16LE.

-### -field WS_SERVICE_OPERATION_MESSAGE_NILLABLE_ELEMENT
+### -field WS_CHARSET_UTF16BE

-This flag indicates that the message element may contain an xsi:nil attribute used to
-          indicate a value which is nil.
-See the documentation for an individual
-          <a href="https://msdn.microsoft.com/eb3732fd-1197-4e1c-b5b5-9a34aaa0951e">WS_TYPE</a> to determine whether a nil value is supported for that type,
-          and how nil is represented for that type.

-## -remarks

-For more information on which flag combinations are valid for which types,
-        see the documentation for each individual <a href="https://msdn.microsoft.com/eb3732fd-1197-4e1c-b5b5-9a34aaa0951e">WS_TYPE</a>.
+Specifies that the charset of a document is UTF-16BE.